2017 Best Law Schools in Dispute Resolution

 All applicants must submit a resume that contains the following:

-You may submit it as an attachment to the LSAC online application, or mail it to the Moritz LL.M.
-Office (address below), or scan and email it to email@example.com.
+You may submit it as an attachment to the LSAC online application or OSU online application, or mail it to the Moritz LL.M.
+Office (address below), or scan and email it to firstname.lastname@example.org.
 Remember, this is an opportunity to give us additional insight into what you will contribute to both the LL.M. class and the Moritz community.

 Your personal statement is especially valuable to the LL.M.
 Admissions Committee.
 It should provide a thoughtful reflection on your reasons for seeking an LL.M. in the United States and on your longer-term career and personal goals.